Michigan Senior Assistance Programs, Benefits, and Grants (2026)

 Adult Protective Services (APS)

-• Physical abuse and neglect
+• Physical abuse or neglect

 • Sexual abuse

-• Emotional abuse and intimidation
+• Emotional abuse, threats, or intimidation

 • Self-neglect in dangerous situations